Meaningful-Games/meaningful-discord-bot/README.md

 The creator of the poll can forcefully close the poll by reacting with ✅(:white_check_mark:) to the poll message.

+#### !gdstyle

+This command is used to get the official GDScript Style Guide's link.

 ### Other Functions